kaldun-tech/buggy-to-bulletproof/chapters/ch01-why-testing-matters.md

 Yet when defective software is released consistently this debt snowballs into a crushing burden.
 You can prevent this by shifting left to get ahead of such issues.
 This book will describe the key techniques software teams can use to accomplish this, including test and behavior driven development, automated testing, and software composition analysis.

-Software testing is often thought of as a quality assurance (QA) role.
-Unfortunately QA is often treated as a “lesser” role than software development both in terms of status and pay.
+Software testing is often thought of as a **quality assurance (QA)** role.
+Unfortunately QA is often treated as a lesser role than software development both in terms of status and pay.
 Do not make this mistake!
 Having great testing and QA gives your organization confidence that both regulatory and customer requirements are being met.
-Automating your QA and testing process presents an intriguing challenge to unleash the creativity of a dedicated software developer.
+Automating your QA and testing process presents an intriguing challenge to unleash your staff's creativity.

 ### Embrace Automation